Tracking and Transforming Data via Streams

 SELECT * FROM s_append_only;

-) and INSERT (4
+) and an INSERT action that adds the new value (4

-), while the Append_Only stream does not capture anything.
 If we delete the value 4

 now, we can obtain the following results: